You can lead a horse to water, but you cannot make him drink.

 The way to share an activist message is not by damaging the reputation of some of the world’s most accomplished riders, who have done more for us and our horses than misinformed and sensational activism ever will.
 There are very real and serious consequences to this conduct.

 It appears that world leading riders are being used as scapegoats without enlightening a layman public of what our sport is really about and how we relate to our horses.
 Agenda driven activism and never having worked with horses suggests that these groups have no way of informing the public.
-Activities are limited to only following and spreading their message and eliciting negative and hateful reactions globally from public opinion.
-This seems ultimately to be reckless and negligent behaviour.
+Activities appear to be largely limited to following and spreading their message to, it would seem, elicit negative and hateful reactions globally from public opinion.
+If this is right, such behaviour could be classified as reckless or negligent.

 Equestrianism, steeped in history, will not allow itself to be cancelled, silenced or shut down.
 It is not a modern-day trend nor is it based on an agenda.
 It is a deep-rooted historical relationship between horse and human.
 It is the power of two of nature’s species combining based on trust, understanding, love and mutual respect.
 It is who we both are.